 Warning: Bitcoin and other cryptocurrencies are highly volatile and speculative investments.
 Only invest money you can afford to lose.

-There are 3 major steps:
+There are 3 major steps, and should only take 10-15 minutes:

-- Create Bitcoin wallet
+- Get a Bitcoin wallet

 - Sign up with an exchange